htcondor/htcondor-ce/docs/v23/configuration/job-router-overview.md

 2. Convert the stored configuration by running the following:

-        condor_transform_ads -convert:file summary-file > converted-job-routes.conf
+        condor_transform_ads -convert:file summary-file > 90-converted-job-routes.conf

-3. Place the `converted-job-routes.conf` from the previous command into the HTCondor-CE's configuration.
+3. Place the `90-converted-job-routes.conf` from the previous command into the `/etc/condor-ce/config.d`.

+    !!! note "Potential need to rename generated config" The files in `/etc/condor-ce/config.d` are read in lexicographical order.
+        So if you define your current job router configuration in `/etc/condor-ce/config.d` in a file that is read later, e.g. `95-local.conf`, you will need to rename your generated config file, e.g. `96-generated-job-routes.conf`.

 4. Tweak new job routes as needed.
 For assistance please reach out to [htcondor-users@cs.wisc.edu](mailto:htcondor-users@cs.wisc.edu)
 5. Set `JOB_ROUTER_USE_DEPRECATED_ROUTER_ENTRIES = False` (see [this documentation](https://htcondor.readthedocs.io/en/latest/admin-manual/configuration-macros.html#JOB_ROUTER_USE_DEPRECATED_ROUTER_ENTRIES)
     in the HTCondor-CE's configuration.